How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Osaka Travel Itinerary - HEP FIVE

 HEP FIVE is a quirky, whimsical shopping mall aimed at teenagers and younger adults.
-Even if you don’t end up shopping, it’s great for a quick visit to see the enormous red whales hanging in the atrium area!
+Even if you don’t end up shopping (the fashion might be too young for you), it’s still great for a quick visit to see the enormous red whales hanging in the atrium area!

 Shinsaibashi Shopping Arcade